spatie/docs.spatie.be-old/resources/views/laravel-backup/v4/monitoring-the-health-of-all-backups/events.md

 title: Events
 ---

-These events will be fired by the monitor.
+These events are fired by the monitor.

 ## HealthyBackupWasFound

 `Spatie\Backup\Events\HealthyBackupWasFound`

-This event will be fired when the monitor deems the backups on a destination filesystem healthy.
+This event is fired when the monitor deems the backups on a destination filesystem to be healthy.

 It has one public property `$backupDestinationStatus` that contains an instance of `Spatie\Backup\BackupDestination\BackupDestinationsStatus`.